tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - You're such a crybaby.
 - You're nothing but a beggar.
 If the quality is not enough, do more to earn it.
 - You're receiving and you complain?
 - This shit is money, you ungrateful bitch.
-WE spend all day drinking coktails and eating lobster and you have to cry at every step.
+We spend all day drinking coktails and eating lobster and you have to cry at every step.